shirley-pu/andersen/README.md

 A signed version that does not cause these warnings should be available soon.

 # Notes
-More documentation is available in the "documentation" folder.
+More documentation is available in the "docs" folder.
 Please create an issue in this Github repo if there are any problems.